zhivko-georgiev/SoftUni/C# Basics Homeworks/1. Introduction-to-Programming-Homework/README.md

 1. Play with Visual Studio - Familiarize yourself with Microsoft Visual Studio (if you already have it installed) or install Visual Studio (or
 Start Visual Studio and play with it.
 Create a simple C# program (console application), compile and run it.

-2. Blank Solution in Visual Studio - Create a blank solution in Visual Studio called ?Intro-Programming-Homework?.
+2. Blank Solution in Visual Studio - Create a blank solution in Visual Studio called "Intro-Programming-Homework".
 This solution will hold all your homework projects, code and files.
-For each problem (exercises) add a separate project with self-descriptive name like ?Hello-World? and ?Print-Your-Name?.
+For each problem (exercises) add a separate project with self-descriptive name like "Hello-World" and "Print-Your-Name".

 3. Play with MSDN Library - Play with Microsoft Developer Network (MSDN) Library Documentation.
 You may find it online at http://msdn.microsoft.com/library.